brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo-sequel/index.md

 Lo and behold, I woke up this morning and saw that [Hugo's chief developer, Bjørn Erik Pedersen](https://github.com/bep), had come up with a much better way.
 It was never that I thought he **couldn't**, of course, but I just figured he was too busy --- and he probably *is*, but he still nailed it with [this](https://discourse.gohugo.io/t/using-dart-sass-hugo-and-netlify/37099/7) on the Hugo Discourse forum.

-Pedersen's solution works by building a Hugo site through a *shell script* which installs [Embedded Dart Sass](https://github.com/sass/dart-sass-embedded/) into the hosting vendor's `PATH`, where it must be for Hugo to recognize it during the build.
+Pedersen's solution works by building a Hugo site through a *shell script* which installs [Dart Sass](https://github.com/sass/dart-sass/) into the hosting vendor's `PATH`, where it must be for Hugo to recognize it during the build.
 He tested the script successfully on [Netlify](https://netlify.com); and, later, I created versions for [Vercel](https://vercel.com) and [Cloudflare Pages](https://pages.cloudflare.com).
 I'll provide all three below, so you can choose the one that works with your chosen hosting vendor.
 And, in case you use a different vendor, I'll offer a hint from Pedersen that helped me figure out how to adapt his Netlify-specific script for Vercel and CFP.

 ## What to do locally

-By the way, all of the scripts below are just for the production side; in local work --- assuming you have [Embedded Dart Sass installed](https://github.com/sass/dart-sass-embedded/releases) in the system `PATH` on your local development machine[^DSElocal] --- you need only run your normal `hugo server` command.
+By the way, all of the scripts below are just for the production side; in local work --- assuming you have [Dart Sass installed](https://github.com/sass/dart-sass/releases) in the system `PATH` on your local development machine[^DSElocal] --- you need only run your normal `hugo server` command.

-[^DSElocal]: Each release of Embedded Dart Sass has versions for Linux, macOS (just x64 Macs as yet, so Apple Silicon Macs must run it in [Rosetta 2](https://www.computerworld.com/article/3597949/everything-you-need-to-know-about-rosetta-2-on-apple-silicon-macs.html), and Windows.
+[^DSElocal]: Each release of Dart Sass has versions for Linux, macOS, and Windows.
 Just download the appropriate version and extract it.
-That will result in a `sass_embedded` folder.
+That will result in a `dart-sass` folder.
 Then move *the folder's contents* (but **not** the folder itself) to a location within your machine's system `PATH`.
 If you need help with that, long-time Hugo user [Zachary Betz](https://github.com/zwbetz-gh) has a great explainer, "[How to Add a Binary (or Executable, or Program) to Your PATH on macOS, Linux, or Windows](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/)."

 **However**, you **do** need to make sure that your templating is addressing the correct SCSS-to-CSS [transpiler](https://devopedia.org/transpiler), since Hugo's default assumption is that it'll be the [deprecated LibSass](https://sass-lang.com/blog/libsass-is-deprecated), not Dart Sass.[^transpiler] For example, here's how Pedersen's repo did it in the demo site's `head`: